Iven-Wu/CASA/README.md

 <br>
 NeurIPS 2022

-You can find more visual results and a brief introduction to VideoINR at our [project page](https://Iven-Wu.github.io/CASA).
+You can find more visual results and a brief introduction to CASA at our [project page](https://Iven-Wu.github.io/CASA).

 ## Environmental Setup